The Shot (Pushkin): Courage and compassion

-The theme of courage one is an important one throughout the story.
+The theme of courage is an important one throughout the story.
 When Silvio does not challenge the offending officer to a duel, many soldiers assume that he is lacking courage, and regard him negatively for this.
 The narrator states that “a lack of courage is something the young can least forgive; they consider valor the height of human virtue and an excuse for all possible vices.”
 The idea of courage was extremely important to young men in Russian society at this time, and so to refuse to duel someone was strongly looked down upon.
 Though the majority of soldiers soon forget about this episode, the narrator cannot, because he is perplexed by Silvio's actions.
 He does not believe him to be a coward, and soon learns the real reason Silvio declined to challenge the officer.
 Related to this is the theme of honor, which is explored in this story by Pushkin.